Skip to main content

 tip

-You can also use the traditional callback style—transporter.sendMail(mail, cb)—if you prefer.
+You can also use the callback style if you prefer: transporter.sendMail(mailOptions, callback).

 Transport options